shermin23/shermin23/README.md

 ## Hi there 👋
-My name is Shermin (Yi Xuan), and I'm a Year 2 student majoring in Computer Science.
+My name is Shermin (Yi Xuan), and I'm a final year student majoring in Computer Science.

-The programming languages I have learnt: Python, C++, Java

-Front-end:HTML5, CSS, JavaScript

-Database:MySQL

-And I have also studied data communication and networking, as well as cybersecurity🌱

 <!--
 **shermin23/shermin23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.